-Contractual cash earnings : earnings paid according to method and conditions previously determined by labor contracts, collective agreements, or wage regulations of establishments
+Contractual cash earnings: earnings paid according to method and conditions previously determined by labor contracts, collective agreements, or wage regulations of establishments

-Scheduled cash earnings : contractual cash earnings other than non-scheduled cash earnings.
+Scheduled cash earnings: contractual cash earnings other than non-scheduled cash earnings.

-Non-scheduled cash earnings are the wages paid for work performed outside scheduled working hours, and on days off or night work, that is allowances for working outside work hours, night work, early morning work, and overnight dutv.
+Non-scheduled cash earnings: the wages paid for work performed outside scheduled working hours, and on days off or night work, that is allowances for working outside work hours, night work, early morning work, and overnight duty.

-Special cash earnings : amount actually paid to the employee during the survey period for temporary or unforeseen reasons not based on any previous agreement, contract, or rule.
+Special cash earnings: amount actually paid to the employee during the survey period for temporary or unforeseen reasons not based on any previous agreement, contract, or rule.
 Also included in this category are retroactive payment of wages as a result of a new agreement, and payments such as summer and year end bonuses which, though terms and amounts are fixed by collective agreements, are calculated over a period exceeding three months, and such as allowances (e. g., marriage allowance) paid with respect to unforeseen events.

-Total cash earnings : total for "contractual cash earnings" and "special cash earnings"
+Total cash earnings: total for "contractual cash earnings" and "special cash earnings"

-Estimation of Survey Results and Sampling Error 1.
-National Survey
+Estimation of Survey Results and Sampling Error

+1. National Survey

-Monthly published results are estimated by using a link-relative technique.
+Monthly published results are estimated by using a linkrelative technique.
 The magnitude of relative sampling error for "contractual cash earnings" is shown in the next table :

+(%)

+500 or more 100∼ 499 30~99 5~29

+employ employ employ emplo

-Industry 500 or more employ ees 100~ 499 employ ees 30~99 employ ees 5~29 emplo yees Major classifications (Note) middle classifications 0 0 2 3 2 3 2 3 probability about two-thirds).
+ees ees ees yees

+Major classifications (Note) 0 2 2 2

+middle classifications 0 3 3 3

-Note: Including lump sampling classification of Wholesale and Retail Trade, Accommodations, Eating and Drinking Services, Medical Health Care and Welfare and Services N.F.C.
+Note: Including lump sampling classification of Wholesale and Retail Trade, Accommodations, Eating and Drinking Services, Medical, Health Care and Welfare and Services, N.E.C.

-(If the interval from one sampling error below the estimate to one sampling error above the estimate was calculated, the true figure, which could be obtained from a complete census, would be within that interval with the
+(If the interval from one sampling error below the estimate to one sampling error above the estimate was calculated, the true figure, which could be obtained from a complete census, would be within that interval with the probability about twothirds).